-My first night sleeping in a tent is always restless at first, but I quickly sucumb to my circadian rythms and slept soundly — except for that late night/early morning nature call, which spoils such a sound sleep.
-Regardless, the black bears, eastern cougars, wolves, or axe murders wandering the trails never found me; however, a fairly viscous looking wild turkey poked around my tent though.
+The first night sleeping in a tent is always restless, but I quickly sucumb to my circadian rythms and slept soundly — except for that late night/early morning nature call, which spoils a sound sleep.
+Regardless, the black bears, eastern cougars, wolves, or axe murders wandering the trails never found me; however, a fairly viscous looking wild turkey poked its head around my tent last night before bed.

-Today was a day of existing in the moment while listening to a pod cast and music.
-To my absolute surprise, an oasis of picnic tables and a roofed shelter with a power outlet appeared as I arrived in Elmvale, ON!
-The sun was burning my senesitive ginger skin, and I am always in of electricity to charge my phone (thankful for the TurboCharger phone).
+Today was a day of existing in the moment while listening to a podcast and some music.
+To my absolute surprise, an oasis of picnic tables and a roofed shelter with a few power outlets appeared as I arrived in Elmvale, ON; providing refuge from the sun and power to charge my phone (thankful for the TurboCharger capable phone).

-I sat around the shelter stretching, then fashioned an extension on my sun hat, and ate some snacks and lunch (Vegetable Ravioli and Alfredo sauce).
-Saw some fellow walkers, gave my salutations, and off I went.
+For a few hours I sat around the shelter stretching and fashioning an extension on my sun hat, then ate some snacks and lunch (vegetable ravioli with Alfredo sauce).

-As I was approaching Midland, ON another oasis appeared before my eyes, but this time it was a shelter I can sleep in, which is great because Environment Canada is calling for sever thunderstorm activity in the area tonight.
-Eventhough the shelter is 5km from my planned stop for the day, and I am wanting to get in some big mileage days, this spot will help to temper my enthusiasm for walking.
-I must keep remembering to start slow to avoid injury.
-Overtime, the big mileage days will come.
+The approach towards Midland, ON was scene of another oasis, a shelter, which is great because Environment Canada is calling for sever thunderstorm activity in the area tonight.
+Eventhough the shelter is 5 km from my planned stop for the day and I am wanting to get in some big mileage days, this spot will help to temper my enthusiasm for mileage.
+I must remember to start slow to avoid injury.
+Note to self: the big mileage days will come.